proycon/LaMachine/README.md

 LaMachine can also be used on a Linux/BSD/Mac OS X system without root access (provided a set of prerequisites is available on the system).
-This is done through an extension for Python VirtualEnv, as we provide a lot of Python bindings anyhow.
-This offers a local environment (ideal for development!) that binds against the software globally available on your system.
+This is done through an extension for Python VirtualEnv (using Python 3), as we provide a lot of Python bindings anyhow.
+This offers a local environment, ideal for development, that binds against the software globally available on your system.
 All sources are pulled from git and compiled for you.